Professional wrestling in France: 1950s–1980s: Wrestling on French television

+During the 1960s, wrestling had a weekly residence at seven Parisian venues: the Élysée Montmartre (also a top music venue), the Salle Wagram, the Stadium, the Palais des Sports de Paris, La Mutualité, the Cirque d'hiver and the Vel d'Hiv.
 During the 1970s, Roger Delaporte would reinvent himself from notorious villain to hard-nosed referee.
-He also owned top Parisian wrestling (and music) venue the Élysée Montmartre until he sold it in 1988 to the production company Garance Productions. retiring from promotion the following year.
+He also owned the Élysée Montmartre until he sold it in 1988 to the production company Garance Productions. retiring from promotion the following year.

 In the 1980s, wrestling in France moved to a more acrobatic style of action and colourful gimmick-led presentation, as exemplified by lead babyface Flesh Gordon (Gerard Hervé) who had learned his craft in 1970s Mexico.
 In 1982 the FR3 network of regional stations began screening some wrestling matches.
 In 1984, it broadcast the series La Dernière Manchette ("The Last Forearn Smash") featuring vintage footage, new bouts and mock crowd scene sketches.
-The following year, in August 1985, the main wrestling coverage migrated from Channel 2 (by then known as Antenne 2) to FR3 where it would remain until late 1987, usually as part of the Sports Loisirs sports anthology show.
+The following year, in August 1985, the main wrestling coverage migrated from Channel 2 (by then known as Antenne 2) to FR3 where it would remain until November 1987, usually as part of the Sports Loisirs sports anthology show, with at least one further match broadcast on the network in February 1991.

-In late 1988, a first run of episodes of the New Catch wrestling programme, filmed mostly in France and heavily using local stars already long established on previous television such as Gordon/Hervé, Jacky Richard (as "Le Marquis" - he would later become "Travesti Man"), Prince Zéfy and Angelito, alongside CWA and British talent, were screened on TF1 the former Channel 1, as part of another sports package show Minuit Sport.
-The TF1 run was bookended by a run of AWA shows in Summer 1988 and a similar run of World Class episodes in early 1989.
-There was a further run of New Catch episodes screened on TF1 in 1991 after the channel replaced BSkyB as co-owner of Eurosport.
-These episodes and additional runs were screened on Eurosport 1991-1992.
+In late 1988, a first run of episodes of the New Catch wrestling programme was screened on TF1, the former Channel 1, as part of another sports package show Minuit Sport.
+This was filmed mostly in France and heavily used local stars already long established on previous television such as Gordon/Hervé, Jacky Richard (as "Le Marquis" - he would later become "Travesti Man"), Prince Zéfy and Angelito, alongside CWA and British talent.
+The series was bookended on TF1 by a run of AWA shows in Summer 1988 and a similar run of World Class episodes in early 1989.
+A repeat of the 1988 first season of New Catch episodes and the premiére of a new second season were shown on Eurosport in 1991-1992 after TF1 replaced BSkyB as co-owner of the channel.
+Four second run episodes were screened on TF1 in late 1991.
 Later in the 1990s and into the 21st century, many French wrestlers such as Gordon, Richard (as "Monsieur Jacky"), Zéfy and Scott Rider worked for Belgian promotion Eurostars, run by wrestler Bernard Van Damme, which produced a TV show and held live TV tapings as far afield as Switzerland and FYR Macedonia.